 Dangerous Challenges:

-Although some trending challenges among teens may be only fun and harmless, some others have proven themselves to be highly risky.
-Some challenges encourage kids to vandalize public property, we can then result in criminal charges.
+Some trending challenges among teens may be only fun and harmless.
+However, others have proven themselves to be highly risky.
+Some challenges encourage kids to vandalize public property, which can then result in criminal charges.

 Extreme Violence: